I was chatting with a new friend today and recounting this tale of being in the right place at the right time.

 We had entered his order’s 15th century library.
 He showed me around the room, explaining the history of his order, the provenance of the books.
 He let me touch an illuminated manuscript with my oily little fingers.

-I was an MLIS student at the time, and handling such an old book without gloves was an illicit thrill – though I knew the books and the library were treated more like a living library than a climate controlled rare books room at a university library.
+I was an MLIS student at the time, and handling such an old book without gloves was an illicit thrill – though I knew the books and the library were treated more like a living library than a climate controlled rare books repository at a university library.

 It was a short visit, and it was one of those times (though aren’t they all?) where I had to balance being in the moment, and photographing it.